CASE STUDY:

 Challenge

-Although the Library Learning Garden offered free Wi-Fi, study pods, picnic areas, and a community garden, its location away from the main entrance meant many patrons overlooked it.
-The design challenge was to make the space more visible, inviting, and integrated into the library experience.
+Although the Library Learning Garden offered free Wi-Fi, study pods, picnic areas, and a community garden, its location away from the main entrance meant many users overlooked it.
+The challenge was to make the space more visible, inviting, and integrated into the library experience.

 Solution